 To live and work in Canada as an occupational therapist with a foreign qualification, you must first check if your qualification is recognized here.
 You can check this on the World Directory of Medical Schools.
 If recognized, you will need an Educational Credential Assessment (ECA).
 Below is a list of officially designated organizations that can do your assessment:

 - Comparative Education Service - University of Toronto School of Continuing Studies;

 - World Education Services;

 - International Credential Evaluation Service.

-Step 3: Apply for a job in Canada
+Step 3: Apply For a Job in Canada

 The Provincial Nominee Program allows you to live and work in Canada if your occupation meets the labour demands of that particular province or territory.
 Each province/territory has its own PNP with specific in-demand occupations and if you receive a provincial nomination, which is worth 600 extra points you are basically guaranteed to receive an ITA for Canadian permanent residence.
-As mentioned previously, almost every PNP has a stream linked to the Express Entry system, which will speed up your application process from approximately 18 months if you apply directly to the province to 6 months when you apply through Express Entry.
+As mentioned previously, almost every PNP has a stream linked to the Express Entry system, which will speed up your application process from approximately 18 months if you apply directly to the province to six months when you apply through Express Entry.

-Occupational therapists are in demand in 3 provinces: Manitoba, Saskatchewan and British Columbia.
 Below is a list of PNP streams or categories, in each province or territory, for occupational therapists who want to immigrate to Canada.

 |Canadian PNP Immigration for Occupational Therapists|